mttaskin/blog-app/README.md

 - Step 2 : Use Django backend for authentication and CRUD operations.

-- Step 3 : You can use css frameworks like Bootstrap, Tailwind Css, Material UI.
+- Step 3 : use css frameworks Bootstrap, Tailwind Css, Material UI.

-- Step 4 : You can view sample app on https://milestone-blogapp.vercel.app/.

-- Step 5 : Add project gif to your project and README.md file.
+- Step 4 : Add project gif to your project and README.md file.

-## Notes

-- You can add additional functionalities to your app.

 **<p align="center">&#9786; Happy Coding &#9997;</p>**